hmrc/mdtp-dog-team-apprentice/README.md

 A mixture of online tutorials and signposts to relevant external training opportunities (eg. GDS community organised training).

 ### Bookmarks
 It's tough to remember URLs.
-Ease your onboarding experience with a ready-made list of URLs to our tools.
+Help out new joiners with a pre-prepared list of bookmarks.